 At the right moments, pass the discipline and responsiveness to a given situation back to a child.
 The passing of the demands (on them) back to themselves builds independence and self-reflection.
 Build tools for the child to see why some actions are not condoned whilst others are.
 You will be surprised at how quick a young child can pick up on the notions of right from wrong and act upon it accordingly.

-At times, it will be hard on us both physically and emotionally to enforce and be firm in our beliefs and rationale for parenting our child(ren) in a certain way.
+At times, it will be hard for us both physically and emotionally to enforce and be firm in our beliefs and rationale for parenting our child(ren) in a certain way.
 So whilst we mould our young ones to be excelling and working towards the values that we hold important to us, in many situations, adoption of a flexible and warm authoritative parenting style is most beneficial for a child’s social, intellectual, moral and emotional growth.

-By Esther Yeo
+By Esther Yeo.

 A mother of three children, Esther Yeo is the CEO and Founder of LEAP SchoolHouse and has more than 10 years of teaching experience and has taught widely in both Secondary and Primary schools.